 Based on a real-life event, Ben and Sara meet when he has a low chance of survival and she’s starting an experimental treatment that gives her some hope of survival.
 She’s afraid and ashamed of her condition.
 Her emotions are raw and real.
 Her attraction to Ben is instant and she takes a chance and gets his contact information but the next move is complicated.
 Together they’re able to build a friendship and a sense of companionship as well as a romance.
 It goes without saying that any story with a dog is a better read and His Name was Ben has an adorable mini-rottweiler.

 I’ve said in prior reviews that Mahurin’s writing style is simple and direct.
 In the case of His Name was Ben, the device works for maximum impact.
 The subject matter is emotionally draining and the slight disconnect of the author’s style helps the reader absorb the magnitude of what the protagonists face and the inevitability of a connection and benefit of support each provides the other.
 Both protagonists have issues outside of their end of life diagnosis.
 If you have a family with a lot of problems, they’re not suddenly going to stop having problems just because you’re nearing the end.

 Mahurin is a careful author whose technical execution is flawless.
 She is an author who truly seems to find a connection with her work and the story flows so that readers are immersed.
 This reader found herself really thinking about what she would do in the position of the main characters.
 They are in an impossible position and while I hope to never know their struggle, it reads as wholly authentic.

-Mahurin’s work is of a consistent high quality, but if you’re looking for a good read that will really tear at your soul, pick His Name was Ben up today.
+Mahurin’s work is of a consistently high quality, but if you’re looking for a good read that will really tear at your soul, pick His Name was Ben up today.

 Read an excerpt and buy His Name was Ben: A Novel by Paulette Mahurin on